Commentary

 Daniel Bowen

-In order to test whether an arts exposure intervention produces benefits for students, we took advantage of a unique opportunity to conduct a large-scale randomized field experiment to the Crystal Bridges Museum of American Art, located in Bentonville, Arkansas.
+In order to test whether an arts exposure intervention produces benefits for students in this study, we took advantage of a unique opportunity to conduct a large-scale randomized field experiment to the Crystal Bridges Museum of American Art, located in Bentonville, Arkansas.
 For one particular component of this evaluation we examined whether students who went on a field trip to the Museum showed significant gains in their abilities to critically examine a work of art that was unfamiliar to them, Bo Bartlett’s The Box.

 We find that students score significantly higher on our critical thinking assessment as a result of going on a field trip to an art museum.
 Moreover, this result appears to be largely attributed to the impact that this experience has on students from more disadvantaged backgrounds.
 Specifically, minority students, students attending high-poverty schools, students living in small towns, and students making their first visits to the Museum had estimated impacts that were about twice as large as those for the full sample.